stegnerw/Sunrise_Alarm_Clock/README.md

 Honors project to make a sunrise alarm clock.
 - I am currently revising the design to use less hardware.
-- `Hardware/` folder contains parts lists and hardware schematics.
+- `Hardware/` folder contains hardware schematics.
 - `Arduino_Test/` folder contains Arduino sketches to test the hardware designs.
-- Will soon include `src/` and `install/` directories for implementation code and installation
+- Will soon include `src/` and `install/` directories for implementation code and installation.

 ## Current Design